-However, I found myself with a backlog of books waiting for me to list them on eBay, as whenever I had time to list a few items, I opted for higher value things like video games and sought-after toys.
+However, I found myself with a backlog of books waiting for me to list them on eBay.
+Whenever I had time to list a few items to sell, I opted for higher value things like video games and sought-after toys.
 The stack of books I’d read simply sat in the corner, slowly gathering dust.

 The ever-growing book pile finally prompted me to take action and explore Amazon Seller Central – and I’m delighted I did.
 I’ve been using the platform for well over two years now, so have plenty of insight to share.

 Selling Your Books on Amazon: The Quick Guide

 If you have a short attention span and don’t wish to read the entire article, here’s a quick ten point “TL;DR!”

 - Set up your Amazon seller account.